What are my parent commitments?

 What if I can’t work on my scheduled day— my child’s sick, I have to go out of town, or need to go to my office on short notice?

-Since working at Co-op is such an important component of the Co-op experience, for you and your child, we recommend you make every attempt to trade days with another working parent.
-You’ll find most everyone amenable to this.
+We recommend you attempt to trade days with another working parent.
 Of course if your child is sick or you have little advance notice for another reason, it’s nice to have a contingency plan.
 We compile a list of current and former parents who will work for pay.
-The cost is $20 per day and is handled directly with the substituting parent.
+The cost is $30 per day and is handled directly with the substituting parent.
 You can feel assured that we know and trust all of the people on the list.
 It is your responsibility to find a substitute and to let the teacher know.

 What are clean-up days/task list duties?